 G. Receipt Requirements

 Receipts are required for all airfare purchases, including airline advance seat assignments and any penalties for changes and cancellations.
 Airline baggage fees must be receipted when over $30.
 Airfare receipts must contain the following information:

 - Class of travel (must be coach/economy)

 - Total cost, including any additional service or related fees, federal excise tax

 - Confirmation of payment

-For those tickets purchased that will not be utilized, travelers or travel arrangers are responsible for cancelling the ticket in Concur or contacting Fox World Travel to cancel the reservation.
-Any non-refundable ticket values that result from a canceled trip can be applied to a future business trip when taken by the same traveler on the same airline.
-Fox World Travel will work with the airline to either reduce or waive the standard airline change/cancel penalty for non-refundable tickets.
-In cases where this is not possible, the penalty will decrease the remaining ticket value.
-If the original airfare was paid by the University, the value of an unused ticket must be applied towards a future business trip to mitigate any financial loss to the University funding source.
+For those tickets purchased that will not be utilized, travelers or travel arrangers are responsible for cancelling the ticket in the self-booking tool or by contacting an agent.
+These tickets may not be cancelled or converted with the airline directly.
+Any non-refundable ticket values that result from a canceled trip will be applied to a future business trip when taken by the same traveler on the same airline.
+If the original airfare was paid by the university, the value of an unused ticket must be applied towards a future business trip to mitigate any financial loss to the university funding source.
 The unused ticket value cannot be applied towards a personal trip.
 In most cases, the traveler has a year in which to apply the unused ticket value to a future business trip.

 - When there is no nonstop or direct service offered by a U.S. carrier

 - When travel solely outside the U.S. increases the number of aircraft changes en route to more than two